 We advise on avoiding possible pitfalls and how to achieve good, sustainable designs.
 Our guidelines are supported by planning policies and informed by Landscape Character Assessments and Landscape Sensitivity Studies.

-You can find out more about issues such as flood risk, building in conservation areas, Article 4 Directions which affect permitted development rights, how we protect our built heritage and trees and hedgerows.
+You can find out more about issues such as flood risk, building in conservation areas, Article 4 Directions which affect permitted development rights, how we protect our built heritage and also about trees and hedgerows.
 Further information about issues such as building at the waterside and information for planning agents is available on our design guides page.

 The Suffolk Coast Recreation Disturbance Avoidance and Mitigation Strategy (Suffolk Coast RAMS) and the Norfolk Recreation Avoidance and Mitigation Strategy (Norfolk RAMS) aim to reduce the impact of increased levels of recreational use on Habitat Sites (also often called European Sites).
 This strategy has been created due to new residential development in Norfolk and the Suffolk Coast area, and to provide a simple, coordinated way for developers to deliver mitigation for their developments.

 More information can be found on our Habitat mitigation webpage.

 The Broads is England's largest protected wetland with some of the most finely balanced habitats so careful thought needs to be put into how to make development here sustainable.

 The Sustainability Guide (pdf 2647kb) has sections on designing buildings to adapt to climate change, energy efficiency, choosing materials which have a low impact on resource depletion and improving energy consumption.

 It is not intended as a prescriptive guide but to inspire and outline opportunities on achieving sustainability in the Broads.
 It was researched and prepared by LSI Architects in conjunction with the Broads Authority using Sustainable Development Fund money.

 Renewable energy infrastructure